As I write this, we in the U.K are currently in the middle of a summer heatwave not seen since 1976!!

 There is no point dressing modestly for Catholic church Mass on Sundays and immodestly everywhere else.
 God is everywhere and lust can be stirred within the men in the church as well as outside of the church.
 We do not wish to be stumbling blocks and tempt our brothers to sin.

-So here are my top tips for staying cool AND modest during a summer heatwave:
+Now, here are my top tips for staying cool AND modest during a summer heatwave:

 Avoid necklines that are too low and hemlines that are too high.